 2.3 Oracle Trusted Partitions for Oracle Exadata

-Exadata permits the use of Trusted Partitioning, where the use of Oracle VM Server to limit the number of Oracle Processor licenses required, is allowed.
-That means any Oracle software running in a VM only needs to be licensed for the number of cores assigned to that VM, subject to a minimum core requirement equal to Capacity on Demand.
+When you use Trusted Partitioning any Oracle software running in a VM only needs to be licensed for the number of cores assigned to that VM, subject to a minimum core requirement equal to Capacity on Demand.
 For example, consider an X6-2 Quarter Rack database server that runs two databases, each in an 8-core VM, for a total of 16 licensed cores (the minimum is 14).
 Both databases also run options for Oracle Real Application Clusters (Oracle RAC) and Oracle Partitioning.
 The second database also runs the Oracle Advanced Security option.
 For the second database server, the required licensing must include 16 cores (8 processor licenses) of Oracle Database Enterprise Edition, Oracle RAC and Oracle Partitioning, and 8 cores (4 processor licenses) of Oracle Advanced Security option.

 For purposes of licensing Oracle programs in a Trusted Partition, note the following:

-To use Trusted Partition on Oracle Exadata systems, they must be running Oracle Exadata System Software 126.96.36.199.0 or later.
+To use Trusted Partition on Oracle Exadata systems, you must be running Oracle Exadata System Software 184.108.40.206.0 or later.

 The following table shows the licensing requirements and examples for Oracle Trusted Partitions for Oracle Exadata systems.